How To Bleach Hair Blonde: A Step-by-Step Guide for a Radiant Transformation

 Then, you can start your bleaching process:

 Step 1.
-Prepare Your Hair: Ensure your hair is dry and unwashed.
+Prepare Your Hair: Use 100% Raw Virgin Hair: Unprocessed, healthy, strong hair with no previous chemical treatments.
+Make sure the hair is not overly damaged or fragile.
+Ensure your hair is dry and unwashed.
 Apply petroleum jelly around your hairline and ears to protect your skin from bleach.

 Step 4.
 Apply the Bleach: Wearing gloves, use the brush to apply the bleach mixture evenly, starting from the ends and working your way up.
+Apply to roots last as the scalp’s heat accelerates processing.
 Avoid the roots initially, as they process faster.
+Ensure full saturation – no spots should be missed.

 Step 8.
 Toning (Optional): If your hair has unwanted yellow or orange tones, you can use a toner to neutralize them.
 Follow the toner instructions carefully.